-Day 5: Thursday 15 October, San Pedro de Atacama
+Day 5: Thursday 13 October, San Pedro de Atacama

-- Agro-ecological tour of Toconao village

-- Quebrada de Jeréz

-- Salara de Atacama & Flamingos of Laguna Chaxa, Los Flamencos National Reserve
+- Toconao village - Salara de Atacama & Flamingos of Laguna Chaxa, Los Flamencos National Reserve - Afternoon archaeological tour: Tulor & Quitor villages

-We begin today with an agro-ecological tour of Toconao village, located between the Andes Mountain Range and the Atacama Salt Lake.
-The horizon here is dominated by very high volcances.
+We begin today with a visit to Toconao village, located between the Andes Mountain Range and the Atacama Salt Lake.
+The horizon here is dominated by very high volcanoes.
 This little colonial village dates back 12,000 years; there is evidence of 10,000-year-old human presence in the area, making it an area of great historical and archaeological significance.
 It features picturesque stone houses made from local liparita stone (pumice) extracted from the local quarry, and the old church of San Lucas with its distinctive 18th-century bell tower.
-The sweet waters of this small casis support a variety of fruit trees such as Easter pears, plums, quinces and grapes, as well as a wide range of vegetables.
+The sweet waters of this small oasis support a variety of fruit trees such as Easter pears, plums, quinces and grapes, as well as a wide range of vegetables.
 The town also features small handicraft workshops whose products include woven products made from alpaca wool.
-From Toconao we travel to the Jerez Canyon through which runs the Toconao River.

-After lunch at a local restaurant we visit the Atacama Salt Flat; at 3,000 sq km, this is one of the world's largest salt flats.
+We then visit the Atacama Salt Flat; at 3,000 sq km, this is one of the world's largest salt flats.
 It is also home to the famous flamingos of Chaxa Lagoon, part of the Soncor, a section of the Salar de Atacama in the Los Flamencos National Reserve.
 In this high, desert landscape, framed by mountains of nearly 6,000 metres, the Soncor provides a breeding ground for a wide variety of species including Chilean and Andean flamingos that use it as an important nesting site, the Andean avocet, the yellow-billed teal, the crested duck, the puna plover and Baird's sandpiper.
 Various plant species grow around the edges of the lagoon, such as Distichlis spicata, Ephedra and cachiyuyo (a species of the genus Atriplex), among others.
 We will observe flamingos in the lagoon in which they feed and breed.
-(Overnight San Pedro de Atacama) BL